quicwg/base-drafts/draft-ietf-quic-qpack.md

 ## Notational Conventions

-Diagrams use the format described in Section 3.1 of {{!RFC2360}}, with the following additional conventions:
+Diagrams use the format described in {{Section 3.1 of RFC2360}}, with the following additional conventions:

 x (A)